 There are few lakes and these are relatively small.
-One of the most significant wetlands is Lake Iralalaru.
-The basin of the Lake is surrounded by extensive and relatively well-preserved forests.
+One of the most significant wetlands is Lake Iralalaru, the basin of which is surrounded by extensive and relatively well-preserved forests.
 Around the Lake, cultivation and cattle grazing is prominent whereas the north, east and south sides of the Lake are large areas of relatively undisturbed forests.
-It harbors a number of species including crocodiles.
+The Lake harbors a number of species including crocodiles.
 Another significant lake is Lake Modo Mahut, which is near sea level and on the southern coastal plain.